The GPU only connects to the CPU and monitors, and don't care about other components.

 The difference is, instead of directly connecting to the monitor, the dGPU transfers the rendered image to iGPU, which in turn sends them to the monitor.

-This is called the MUXless scheme of NVIDIA Optimus.
+It is called the MUXless scheme of NVIDIA Optimus.

 If you spent a bit more than a thousand on a mid-to-higher-range laptop, you may get:

-Compared to the last scheme, there is a switch on the motherboard circuit, and the HDMI port and the monitor can be allocated to different GPUs on demand.
+Compared to the last scheme, there is a switch on the motherboard circuit, and the HDMI port and the monitor can be allocated to different GPUs on-demand.

 This is another scheme of NVIDIA Optimus, called MUXed scheme.